-Upswing is a proprietary tutoring method that creates an on-off campus hybrid educational model that addresses a range of student tutoring needs and learning styles.
-DNP students can work with a doctoral-prepared tutor using the Upswing link in their online Blackboard courses.
-Upswing's tutors help students master complex issues while developing critical thinking skills.
-In additional to live online tutoring, students can submit written assignments for individualized critique regarding content and general issues associated with the writing process.
+Online tutoring services at no cost to the student creates an on-off campus hybrid educational model that addresses a range of student tutoring needs and learning styles.
+DNP students can work with a doctoral-prepared tutor using the online tutoring services embedded in the learning management system.
+In addition to online tutoring, students can submit written assignments for individualized critique regarding content and general issues associated with the writing process to the online writing center.
+Video technology is employed to provide synchronous sessions and meetings as needed and as desired by faculty and students.